ROOTING TOGETHER

 HORTICULTURE

-At the heart of people-plant connections, this track is for growers, horticulturalists, landscapers, architects, city officials and others interested in the future of California’s burgeoning native horticultural sector.
+At the heart of people-plant connections, Horticulture is for gardeners, horticulturists, landscapers, architects, city officials, and others interested in the future of California’s built environment.

 EDUCATION

-An ideal track for environmental educators, naturalists, interpreters, advocates and others fostering a love of biodiversity, ethic of conservation and deep connection to place.
+An ideal track for environmental educators, naturalists, interpreters, advocates, and others who seek to foster joy in the natural world, a love of biodiversity, and an ethic of conservation.

 Become a Conference sponsor or exhibitor!